peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 This will prevent minters from performing such an action unless they control an exceedingly large portion of the minting coins, as they cannot depend on others to withhold their stake in the short term.
 Taken together with the maximum adjustment, a runaway form of this attack will not occur in the Difficulty/Dayweight Implementation, though the generic timing attack using predictions of minting times is still feasible.

+The overarching issue with a difficulty-based implementation is that the difficulty is by design an equilibrium-seeking parameter.
+This means that it is regularly out of equilibrium with the true minting participation in the system.
+Ultimately, this form of implementation cannot not accurately measure the total coins minting, and indeed has been shown to greatly underestimate the participation.
+As a result, an implementation of this sort would drastically overestimate the required inflation adjustment and will result in significantly greater than 1% inflation.
+In addition, it is fairly easy to manipulate the rules that are designed for stabilizing blocktime and not inflation rate.

 *Year by Block*
 In order to invalidate the Timestamp Attack, `nAnnualPoSRewards` could sum over a number of blocks rather than a unit of time.